-Third is the fourth part of our four part (I, II, III) look at the production of textiles, particularly wool and linen, in the pre-modern world.
+This is the first half of the fourth part of our four part (I, II, III, IVa, IVb) look at the production of textiles, particularly wool and linen, in the pre-modern world.
 Last time, we spun our wool and flax fibers into thread and then wove that thread into fabric.
-And in doing so, we mostly discussed household production.
-This week, … Continue reading Collections: Clothing, How Did They Make It?
+And in doing so, we … Continue reading Collections: Clothing, How Did They Make It?
 Part IVa: Dyed in the Wool

 As the fourth and final part (I, II, III) of our look at the basic structure of food production in the pre-modern world (particularly farming grain to make bread), this week we're going to look at how at least some of the delicious food we made in the last post might make its way into … Continue reading Collections: Bread, How Did They Make It?
 Part IV: Markets, Merchants and the Tax Man

 This is the second part (I, II, III, IV, A) of our look at the basic structure of food production (particularly grains to make bread) in the pre-modern world.
 Last week, we began by looking at the great majority of our rural population, the little farmers.
 Now I know everyone is eager to get to … Continue reading Collections: Bread, How Did They Make It?
 Part II: Big Farms

 This essay will hopefully be the first post in a series (II, III, IV, A) covering some of the basics of how things in the past, particularly in the ancient world, were made.
 This isn't a how-to guide (we're not going to go into that much depth) but instead intended as a window into the … Continue reading Collections: Bread, How Did They Make It?
 Part I: Farmers!